|

 publish their contributions in the Law Journal Annals of the

-those interested in developing public speaking skills and prepares them for
+gathers all those interested in developing public speaking skills and

-competitions.
-The traditional annual student oratory competition has become
+prepares them for competitions.
+The traditional annual student oratory

 Belgrade Faculty of Law, a number of other faculties organize their own